Sign up now for a

 He brought her home to America,

-and introduced her to his kin.
+introduced her to his kin.

-I wish I could have seen their faces,
+I wish I had seen their faces,

 prim and proper, I am sure.

-Great-Grandpa seemed to have gotten
+Great-Grandpa might have gotten

-much more than he bargained for.
+more than he bargained for.

 After marriage and children,